michaelballantyne/gsl-weather-display/README.md

 2. Check out the repository
 3. Test generate.py, then create a cron job to run it (every 5 minutes is expected)
 4. Point a web server at the output directory (symlink, alias, virtualhost, etc).
 Ensure the server provides a cache-control header that provides a max-age for the index.html file.

+### Browser Support
+Tested in IE 7-9, Chrome, Safari and Firefox.
+Earlier versions of IE don't handle the shadow on the left and have some minor issues with table borders, but nothing breaking.

+The graph is drawn in JavaScript, so it will be missing if it is turned off.
+The two column layout is also only available with JavaScript.

 ## Architecture
 This script is designed to run periodically by a cron job, because no interactivity is required and the data sources used are only updated approximately every 15 minutes.